Sheffield's Holistic Music Educators

-The Milsom School of Music is built upon the teaching practices of partners David Milsom (violin, viola) and Ruth Milsom (piano, aural, theory).
-David and Ruth now have a combined half century+ of experience in individual and group tuition.
-In addition, David and Ruth have close collaborative links with a number of other teachers in Sheffield and actively encourage their pupils to pursue a broad and varied musical education.
+The Milsom School of Music was founded in 2006, merging the teaching practices of partners David Milsom (violin, viola) and Ruth Milsom (piano, aural, theory).
+David and Ruth now have a combined half century+ of experience in individual and group tuition, ensemble playing and accompanying.
+The School works as a collaborative with a number of other teachers in Sheffield and actively encourages pupils to pursue a broad and varied musical education.

 One-to-one lessons are the cornerstone of our teaching.
 We pay close attention to the individual student, and our teaching delivery is highly tailored to suit each individual's pace and style of learning.

 We also put on informal concerts and workshops in which our pupils gain experience in performing to an audience of family and friends in a relaxed and supportive environment.

 COVID-19 UPDATE: workshops and concert activities are suspended for the time being as we are all observing social distancing rules and guidance.
 We are continuing regular one-to-one tuition online.
 The situation is under constant review, and we are making plans towards possible future scenarios that may allow safely distanced group activities such as concerts.

 Why choose the Milsom School?